Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 Possible_values:

 - `warning` (_default_): if no version found, a warning is displayed in QDT logs
-- `error`: if no version found, QDT stop and the other jobs are not run
+- `error`: if no version found, QDT stops and the other jobs are not run

 ----

 ## How does it work

-On Linux, QDT locate installed QGIS with `which`command.
+On Linux, QDT locates installed QGIS with `which` command.

-On Windows QDT try to locate installed versions in the current directories :
+On Windows QDT tries to locate installed versions in the following directories:

 - `%PROGRAMFILES%\\QGIS x.y.z\\bin\`
 - `%QDT_OSGEO4W_INSTALL_DIR%` (default value : `C:\\OSGeo4W`)

-By default, the latest version found is used.
+By default, the most recent version found is used.

 ----